Stock markets and sterling take heavy hit over Covid-19 and Brexit fears | Press and Journal

 Traders reacted with concern over the latest restrictions announced by the Government on Saturday and the increased fears of a no-deal Brexit.

-The FTSE 100 blue chip index was down by 2% at midday.
+The FTSE 100 blue chip index had fallen by more than 1.7% when trading finished on Monday.

 Companies including British Airways owner IAG and engine maker Rolls-Royce took heavy hits, although online favourites Ocado and Just Eat Takeaway saw their shares rise.

-Companies being hit hardest were those most impacted by the new Tier 4 restrictions – which have seen European countries stopping travel to the UK – include airlines and travel firms such as easyJet, FirstGroup, National Express, Tui, Trainline and cruise ship operator Carnival.
+Companies being hit hardest were those most affected by the new Tier 4 restrictions – which have seen European countries stopping travel to the UK – including airlines and travel firms such as easyJet, FirstGroup, National Express, Tui, Trainline and cruise ship operator Carnival.

-British Airways owner IAG and easyJet were hit hardest, with shares down 9% and 9.5% respectively.
+British Airways owner IAG and easyJet were among those hit hardest, with shares down 7.2% and 8% respectively.

 Neil Wilson, financial analyst at Markets.com, said: “It’s been a very rough start to the Christmas week for the pound, as the lack of a Brexit deal and the closure of key freight routes to Europe knocked sentiment.